noolsjs/nools/readme.md

       * `Object` - "object", "Object", "hash", Object
       * Custom - any custom type that you define
    2. Alias - the name the object should be represented as.
    3. Pattern(optional) - The pattern that should evaluate to a boolean, the alias that was used should be used to reference the object in the pattern.
 Strings should be in single quotes, regular expressions are allowed.
-Any previously define alias/reference can be used within the pattern.
+Any previously defined alias/reference can be used within the pattern.
 Available operators are.
       * `&&`, `AND`, `and`
       * `||`, `OR`, `or`
       * `>`, `<`, `>=`, `<=`, `gt`, `lt`, `gte`, `lte`